 8. Immerse yourself in history at Scattery Island – a historic island

-Scattery Island is a small monastic settlement, which contains a still-functioning lighthouse, six ancient church ruins, and also one of the highest round towers in Ireland that stands at 120 ft (37 metres) tall.
+Scattery Island is a small monastic settlement which contains a still-functioning lighthouse, six ancient church ruins, and also one of the highest round towers in Ireland that stands at 120 ft (37 metres) tall.

 The island is also steeped in Irish history.
+It’s one of the most famous abandoned ghost towns in Ireland.

 Address: Ferry Road, Co.
 Clare, Ireland